polterguy/polterguy.github.io/documentation/faq/index.md

 realising it was simply a superior tool for managing and administrating machine learning, due to its meta programming capabilities.

-## Can I generate frontend code with Aista?
+## Can I generate frontend code with Magic Cloud?

 Kind of.
-We have scaffolders that allows you to automagically generate Angular frontends, and alsoother types of frontends - However, Aista Magic Cloud is definitely best suited for generating backend code, due to Hyperlambda and its meta programming capabilities.
+We have scaffolders that allows you to automagically generate Angular frontends, and alsoother types of frontends - However, Magic Cloud is definitely best suited for generating backend code, due to Hyperlambda and its meta programming capabilities.

-## Can I create an API with Aista?
+## Can I create an API with?

 Yes.
-You can literally point Aista Magic Cloud at any database you might have, and click a button, for then to have Magic automagically generate a complete web API for you in seconds.
+You can literally point Magic Cloud at any database you might have, and click a button, for then to have Magic automagically generate a complete web API for you in seconds.
 The resulting API is super scalable, async to the core, and easily understood due to Hyperlambda's declarative syntax, making it much more easily understood than a traditional programming language.

-## Can I visually design my database with Aista?
+## Can I visually design my database with Magic?

-Yes.
-Aista Magic Cloud contains a graphical database designer, allowing you to visually design your database, similarly to how you would use a drag and drop user interface.
+Yes, Magic Cloud contains a graphical database designer, allowing you to visually design your database, similarly to how you would use a drag and drop user interface.
 SQL Studio, our database designer, also allows you to execute SQL and manage your databases, and works transparently towards SQL Server, MySQL, PostgreSQL, MariaDB and SQLite.

-## What databases does Aista support?
+## What databases does Magic support?

 At the time of this writing we are supporting the following database systems.